Gravedigger (song)

 "It's kind of these different stories that are brought together by walking through a graveyard with their names and the dates of their births and their deaths, and the stories that came out of their lives.
 It's sort of just telling those stories and some others as you wander through a graveyard and what you might think if you could walk into the graves and find out what people went through to get there."

 There was also an acoustic version of the song on the album Some Devil.
 The song began as an intro played twice solo by Matthews at full-band DMB shows in the spring of 2002, before debuting as a full solo song in the same tour.
 In the original "Gravedigger Intro" version, only two people are mentioned: Merrill Lee (1905–1969) and Robert John Smith.

 Music video

 A music video was produced for the song, directed by Mark Pellington.
 While filming the video in Montana, Matthews lost his wedding band in the grave, though it was eventually recovered.

-In popular culture

-Willie Nelson did his own version of the song that appeared on the 2008 album Moment of Forever.

-The song was also used in the second episode of the ABC series FlashForward.